snl-dakota/dakota/docs/user/usingdakota/studytypes/nonlinearleastsquares.rst

 simulation model results minus the experimental results), and the user-provided script can omit this step: the script can just return the simulation outputs of interest.
-An example of this can be found in the file named .
+An example of this can be found in the file named ``dakota/share/dakota/examples/users/textbook_nls_datafile.in``.
 In this example, there are 3 residual terms.
-The data file of experimental results associated with this example is .
+The data file of experimental results associated with this example is ``textbook_nls_datafile.lsq.dat``.
 These three values are subtracted from the least-squares terms to produce residuals for the nonlinear least-squares problem.
 Note that the file may be annotated (specified by ``annotated``) or freeform (specified by